 What is Travel Nursing?

 Travel nurse practitioners take temporary roles in high-need areas.
-When a hospital or practice is experiencing a ing shortage, they will hire travel nurses from across the country to relocate temporarily and provide aid.
+When a hospital or practice is experiencing a medical staffing shortage, they will hire travel nurses from across the country to relocate temporarily and provide aid.

 Pros of Travel Nursing Jobs